Nonmodal amplification of stochastic disturbances in strongly elastic channel flows: Introduction

-The classical approach to transition examines the linearized equations for exponentially growing normal modes.
+The classical approach to transition to turbulence examines the linearized equations for exponentially growing normal modes.
 The existence of these unstable modes implies exponential growth of infinitesimal perturbations to the laminar flow, and the corresponding eigenfunctions identify flow patterns that are expected to dominate early stages of transition.
-This approach agrees with experiments in many relevant flows (e.g., those driven by thermal and centrifugal forces~\cite{Trefethen1993}) but it comes up short in matching experimental observations in wall-bounded shear flows (flows in channels, pipes, and boundary layers).
-Failure of classical hydrodynamic stability analysis is attributed to the nonnormal nature of the linearized equations which may manifest itself by transient growth of perturbations~\cite{Butler1992}, protrusion of pseudospectra to the unstable regions~\cite{Trefethen1993}, and large receptivity to ambient disturbances~\cite{Farrell1993,farioa94}.
-Even in stable regimes--owing to nonnormality--perturbations that grow transiently before decaying due to viscosity can be configured, irregularities in laboratory design can lead to instability, and background disturbances (such as free-stream turbulence or surface imperfections) can be amplified by orders of magnitude.
-These conclusions can be reached by performing transient growth, pseudospectra, or variance amplification analyses~\cite{Grossmann2000,Schmid2007}.
-All of these methods demonstrate the importance of streamwise-elongated flow patterns of high and low streamwise velocity in transitional wall-bounded shear flows of Newtonian fluids; this is at odds with classical modal stability results, but in agreement with experiments conducted in noisy environments~\cite{matalf01}.
+This approach agrees with experiments in many flows (e.g., those driven by thermal and centrifugal forces~\citep{Trefethen1993}) but it comes up short in matching experimental observations in wall-bounded shear flows (flows in channels, pipes, and boundary layers).
+The failure of hydrodynamic stability analysis in describing {\em the early stages of transition\/} is attributed in part to the nonnormal nature of the linearized equations, which may manifest itself by transient growth of perturbations~\citep{Butler1992,redhen93}, protrusion of pseudospectra to the unstable regions~\citep{Trefethen1993,treemb05}, and large receptivity to ambient disturbances~\citep{Farrell1993,Bamieh2001,jovbamJFM05}.
+Even in stable regimes -- owing to nonnormality -- perturbations that grow transiently before decaying due to viscosity can be configured, irregularities in laboratory design can lead to instability, and disturbances (such as free-stream turbulence or surface imperfections) can be amplified by orders of magnitude.
+These conclusions can be reached by performing transient growth, pseudospectra, or variance amplification analyses~\citep{Grossmann2000,schhen01,Schmid2007}.
+All of these methods demonstrate the importance of streamwise-elongated flow patterns of high and low streamwise velocity (streaks) in transitional wall-bounded shear flows of Newtonian fluids; this is at odds with modal stability results, but in agreement with experiments~\citep{matalf01} and direct numerical simulations~\cite{jacdur01} conducted in noisy environments.
+We note that in order to understand {\em the later stages of transition\/}, consideration of nonlinear interactions between streamwise-varying fluctuations and the streaks is required~\cite{hamkimwal95,wal97,wedker04}.